-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of the District's proportionate share of the net pension liability, schedule of contributions - pension, schedule of changes in the net other postemployment benefits (OPEB) liability and related ratios, and schedule of contributions - OPEB be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedule of changes in the net other postemployment benefits (OPEB) liability and related ratios, schedule of contributions - OPEB, schedule of the District's proportionate share of the net pension liability, and schedule of contributions - pension be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by GASB, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.